 The Councils have a record of setting balanced budgets, no history of overspending, modest increases in council tax and no significant reductions in service levels during reductions in government funding.
-The cumulative savings achieved between 2011/12 and 2019/20 are £17.4m for Babergh and £30.9m for Mid Suffolk.
-A further £2m and £2.3m of either cost reductions or additional income was identified respectively for the 2020/21 budgets without again having any significant impact on the level of services provided to the public.
-This built on the process established the previous year, to identify cost savings and additional income from investing in commercial opportunities and to review, remodel and reinvent the way the Councils operate.
+Further cost reductions or additional income was identified respectively for the 2021/22 budgets without again having any significant impact on the level of services provided to the public.
+This built on the process established in previous years, to identify cost savings and additional income from investing in commercial opportunities and to review, remodel and reinvent the way the Councils operate and was particularly challenging considering the impact and uncertainties arising from the Covid-19 pandemic.

 Robust budget management arrangements are in place including regular monitoring and reporting to the Senior Leadership Team (SLT) and Cabinet.
-On a monthly basis, SLT provides challenge and scrutiny of the major variances as they occur throughout the year.
 Within operational service Directorates, monthly forecasts are discussed, and with the support of the Finance Business Partners variances are challenged with the budget holder.
-Quarterly financial performance is also discussed with Assistant Directors, Portfolio Holder's and Finance Business Partners.
+Quarterly financial performance is also discussed with Assistant Directors, Portfolio Holder's, and Finance Business Partners.